We worked with Cleartrip, one of the top booking sites in India, to bring you this post. All thoughts and opinions are my own.

 Head on over to the internet (I guess you’re probably there already) and search for a flight between your two cities of choice.
 It pays to book at least a month in advance but you can occasionally get a decent deal a few days out.
 Take into account any transfers — I recently flew from Indore to Lucknow and there was a stopover in Hyderabad.
 It wasn’t ideal, but it definitely beat a 20 hour bus ride!

-You can also find some excellent deals on flights between India and other countries in the region, including Ahmedabad to Dubai flights and many destinations in Southeast Asia.
+You can also find some excellent deals on flights between India and other countries in the region, including flying from Ahmedabad to Dubai and many destinations in Southeast Asia.

 Most booking sites and airlines allow you to book with a foreign credit card and most flights include checked baggage as standard (Indigo does at least).